 He said that $323m. worth of bonds were held by foreigners, on which $80m. in interest had accumulated.
 British subsribers held about £62m. of this amount.

 Japan and Bond Repayment - Financial Times - 23/8/49However, it was not so cut and dried.
 By 1951, the mood had soured, and the question of reparations, long simmering, had become acute.
-In April, Teeling again wrote to the Times, this time expressing concern about the lack of progress and the possible outcomes for British bondholders.
+In April, Teeling again wrote to the Times, this time expressing concern about the lack of progress and the various possible outcomes for British bondholders.

 At question was whether reparations would rank ahead of foreign bondholders, and whether reparations might exhaust Japan's capacity to make foreign bondholders whole, irrespective of her desire to do so.